Holidays

 Transform gingerbread men into skeletons (via Canva)

-Turn a Christmas sweet treat into a Halloween delight by decorating delicious gingerbread men as skeletons.
+We'll take any opportunity to turn this Christmas sweet treat into a Halloween delight.
+All you need to do is decorate delicious gingerbread men as skeletons.
 You could either buy premade gingerbread cookies or make them from scratch.
 Then, decorate them with various spine-chilling expressions.
 Use sweet vanilla icing to make a delicious taste with these soft yet spicy Halloween cookies.

 4. Sugar Cookie Eyeballs

-These are super fun to make with toddlers because they're essentially just decorated ovals.
+These cookies are our favorite to make with toddlers because they're essentially just decorated ovals, which keeps things nice and simple.
 Use premade cookie dough to bake these easy Halloween cookies.
-The eyeball decoration will make them creepy enough for Halloween, but not too scary for your little one.
-To cook these Halloween cookies, use a muffin pan.
+The eyeball DIY Halloween decorations will make them creepy enough for Halloween, but not too scary for your little one.
+To cook these easy Halloween cookies, use a muffin pan.

 5. Peanut Butter Cookies